kerseviciute/problem-at-hand/README.md

 # Adaptive neurotechnologies

+**Important**: the analysis is not adapted to run for multiple samples in parallel!

 ## How to run this analysis

 1. Install conda (and mamba) and create the _snakemake_ conda environment.
 Activate the environment.